yichao-cai/indrop/README.md

 ## The pipeline
 1. QC: Run FastQC on raw reads.
 It stores the results within **QC** folder.
-1. Indexing: It makes the index of the genome by using STAR.
+1. Indexing: It makes the index of the genome by using Kallisto.
 1. dropTag: It creates a "tagged" fastq file with information about the single cell that originated that read in the header.
 1. Alignment: It aligns tagged reads to the indexed genome by using Kallisto.
 Reasults are stored in **Alignments** folder.
 1. dropEst: It provides the estimation of read counts per gene per single cell.
 The results are in **Estimated_counts** folder and consists of an R data object, a file with a list of cells (aka barcode combinations), another with a list of genes and a matrix in Matrix Market format (https://en.wikipedia.org/wiki/Matrix_Market_exchange_formats).
 1. dropReport: It reads the R data oject produced by the dropEst step to produce a quality report.
 It needs a list of mitochondrial genes.
-1. multiQC: It wraps the QC from fastQC and STAR mapping in a single output.
+1. multiQC: It wraps the QC from fastQC and Kallisto mapping in a single output.

 ## Other notes
 1. This pipeline is tested with the test dataset under ./data with indrop v1_2 setting on a personal laptop with 8GB RAM.